angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 However, developers found that the `allowSignalWrites` flag was not as effective in encouraging these patterns as initially expected.
 The flag was planned as an exception, but it was too often used in legitimate cases where setting signals was reasonable or even necessary, such as updating a signal after a series of changes or working with multiple signals.
-In response, Angular’s new approach now allows setting signals within `effect()` by default, removing the need for `allowSignalWrites`.
+In response, Angular's new approach now allows setting signals within `effect()` by default, removing the need for `allowSignalWrites`.
-This more flexible design reflects Angular’s commitment to simplifying the development experience.
+This more flexible design reflects Angular's commitment to simplifying the development experience.
 See the [official blog post](https://blog.angular.dev/latest-updates-to-effect-in-angular-f2d2648defcd) that confirms this new guidance.

 We interpret this new information in the following way: